Addiction Brain Mechanism

 Blocking Receptors: Naltrexone is an opioid antagonist that blocks mu-opioid receptors, preventing opioids from binding and exerting their effects.

-Prevention of Reinforcement: By blocking the rewarding effects of opioids, naltrexone reduces the reinforcement of drug-seeking behavior, helping individuals maintain abstinence.
+Prevention of Reinforcement: By blocking the rewarding effects of opioids, Naltrexone reduces the reinforcement of drug-seeking behavior, helping individuals maintain abstinence.

 Reduction in Cravings: Naltrexone can also diminish cravings by removing the euphoric effects associated with opioid use, thus supporting recovery.